PVAT1187/PVAT1187/README.md

 ---

 # Highlighted Projects
+- Deadly Bouncy Balls (C++ / SFML Game Project)
+    - An arcade-style mini game where the player dodges bouncing balls that move with realistic physics and increase in           difficulty over time.
+Built using C++ and SFML, this project explores core game development concepts such as game           loops, physics simulation, collision handling, entity management, and UI navigaion (game states, overlays,                  screens).

 - Drowsiness Detection App (Android Application)
     - A real-time Android application designed to monitor driver drowsiness by analyzing facial features such as eye movements uising Google ML Kit.
 Integrated with Firebase and BigQuery for analytics,